mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 In 2021, I [said](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) I'd [write a book](https://refactoringenglish.com/) to help developers improve their writing.
 I got 80% through the first chapter, and then TinyPilot absorbed all of my free time that year.

-I still want to write that book, so if I can reduce my management time, hopefully I can use the free time to write more.
+I still want to write that book, so if I reduce my management time, hopefully I can use the free time to write more.

 I've also been experimenting with [Nix](/tags/nix/) and [Zig](/tags/zig), two technologies that I find exciting but lacking in educational resources.
 Creating a course for one of those technologies could be a fun way to build my own expertise while also making these tools more accessible to others.